HsiangHung/Machine_Learning_Note/Statistical_Test/t_test/README.md

 # t-test

-t-test is used when sample size is too small or population standard deviation is unknown.
+t-test is used **when sample size is too small or population standard deviation is unknown**.
 Note we have assumption the sample is approximate normal distribution.

 ## When to use t-test rather than Z-test